jacobabiola/UnifyProtocol/README.md

 npm run deploy
 ```

-To inject artifacts into the frontend make sure to add "saveFrontendFiles()" when deployed.
+To inject artifacts into the frontend make sure to add "saveFrontendFiles()" in deploy.js when deployed.

 Finally, we can run the frontend.
 Go back to the root directory (UnifyProtocol) then: